 Place the container in your safe room by your kit so you can easily grab it if you need to evacuate.

 Bring in any outdoor furniture, board up windows, and if deemed necessary get sandbags to help decrease any water damage.
 Place the sandbags wrapped in sheeting along openings like doors or garages.
 This will create a barrier, slowing down the process of water getting into your home.

 While sandbags can help, it is not guaranteed to keep out all water from your home.
 Excess water and moisture in your home can cause damage and health risks.

-Help protect your home and keep moisture abay by placing dehumidifiers throughout your home.
-While it can’t stop flooding it will help to suck up excess moisture, decreasing chances of property damage and related health risks.
+Help protect your home and keep moisture at bay by placing dehumidifiers throughout your home.
+While it can’t stop flooding it will help to suck up excess moisture, decreasing the chances of property damage and related health risks.

 Stay Dry with Eva-Dry

 Eva-Dry is here to help.
-You can protect and preserve your possessions and help prevent the growth of mold and fungus by keeping humidity levels in your home low.
+You can protect and preserve your possessions by keeping humidity levels in your home low.
 The RH, or relative humidity level should be no higher than 60%–all day long.
 A hygrometer can check your RH level to ensure your home is dry enough to keep you and your things safe from excess moisture.
 If your RH level is high, a dehumidifier will help to reduce excess moisture and keep your home, vehicles, documents, keepsakes, and family safe.

-To learn more about health risks and damage caused by extreme weather and how Eva-Dry can help you stay dry visit our website.
+Learn more about health risks and damage caused by extreme weather and how Eva-Dry can help you stay dry.